T-Force Cardea Z540 PCIe 5 SSD Review: An SSD with Next-Gen Speed of 12GB/s

 The T-Force Cardea Z540 SSD is priced at $259 for 2TB, and $149 for 1TB.
 It also comes with a 5-year warranty and has an endurance of 700 TBW, and 1,400 TBW for 1TB, and 2TB, respectively.
 On the other hand, the T-Force Dark Airflow 1 SSD Cooler is not yet available to the public.

-In this review, we will delve into the capabilities of the T-Force Cardea Z540 SSD, focusing on the 2TB variant.
+In this review, we will check the capabilities of the T-Force Cardea Z540 SSD, focusing on the 2TB variant.
 Our goal is to thoroughly evaluate whether this SSD can deliver on its performance promises while maintaining smooth operation without any hiccups.
 Additionally, we will also conduct tests without the additional heatsink to determine if the SSD can still perform reliably under these conditions.

 Specification